nastashafernando/junereycasuga.github.com/_posts/2012-11-22-dont-get-fooled-by-w3schools.md

 I wholeheartedly agree because I am one of them.
 I also believe that sharing bad information is toxic and can lead to more bad information being passed down to future generations of web developers.

-The lesson her is obvious: Dont't believe everything you read.
+The lesson here is obvious: Dont't believe everything you read.
 Even good doctors misdiagnose.
 Always ask and look for second or third opinions.
 Find sources that proved accurate, dependable information.

 If you want to accelerate your education about web development, learn from the fine resources like [WebPlatform.org](http://webplatform.org/), [Opera Web Standards Curriculum](http://dev.opera.com/articles/view/1-introduction-to-the-web-standards-cur/#toc), [Google's HTML, CSS, and Javascript from the Ground Up](http://code.google.com/edu/submissions/html-css-javascript/), [SitePoint](http://reference.sitepoint.com/), and the [MDN (Mozzilla's Developer Network)](https://developer.mozilla.org/en-US/docs).